World Veterinary Endoscopy and Minimally Invasive Surgery Meeting - event details

 Sunday, June 27th, 2021: 6pm – 8pm – Registration and Opening Ceremony

-This event encompasses four different simultaneous sessions during the meeting:
+This event encompasses three different simultaneous sessions during the meeting:

 Small Animal and Exotic Animal Endoscopy: A. Singh DACVS, ACVS Founding fellow MIS, University of Guelph